stripe/agent-toolkit/typescript/examples/ingestion/README.md

 **No.** This is not a proxy service.
 Your API calls go directly from your application to the AI provider (OpenAI, Anthropic, or Gemini).
 This SDK simply wraps the official SDK clients to extract token usage from responses and report it to Stripe for billing.

+### Stripe Account Configuration

+Before using this toolkit, you'll need to configure your Stripe account for **Billing for LLM Tokens**.
+This feature automates all of the setup required to track billing for LLM tokens, including allowing you to add a desired percent markup for each model.

+**Note:** Billing for LLM Tokens is currently in private preview.
+You can request access and learn more about setup in the [Stripe Token Billing documentation](https://docs.stripe.com/billing/token-billing).

 ## Installation

 ```bash